 In the event the Council or the Companies propose to exclude any of the customer classes named above, we strongly suggest providing detailed information on the customer profile in the class, total usage per customer, volumetric rates, demand charges, and a description of the basis for concluding that the Companies should retain revenue above the amount of authorized revenue due to usage increases between rate cases for these customers (or conversely, why the companies should bear losses due to usage declines between rate cases from these customers).

 Re: Rate Caps.
 As we understand the Companies’ Proposal, the Companies do not propose any annual rate impact cap (see discussion at page 9).
-We concur that the FRP and decoupling proposal proceed without any fixed cap on how much rates can adjust due to changes between rate cases.
+We concur that the FRP or full-decoupling proposal proceed without any fixed cap on how much rates can adjust due to changes between rate cases.
 The reason for this is that the Council can make changes at any time to the scheduled adjustments.
 Adjustments to rates under the decoupling proposal above 5% are likely to only occur in extraordinary circumstances, such as an extreme storm.
 The Council could suspend any schedule adjustment with a simple majority vote.

 Re: Affected Cost.
 On page 10 of the Companies’ Proposal, in the paragraph titled “Affected Cost,” the Proposal states: “The companies propose that the full decoupling mechanism would include the allocated portion of total fixed and non-fuel variable costs….”
 Exactly what expenses are included in “non-fuel variable costs”?

-Re: “K-Factor.”
-On Page 11, the Companies discuss including a “K-factor Adjustment” in order to provide added revenue to the Companies to compensate the Companies for increases to the cost of service that can be expected between rate cases.
+Re: “K-Factor Adjustment.”
+On Page 11, the Companies propose including a “K-factor Adjustment” in order to provide added revenue to the Companies to compensate the Companies for increases to the cost of service that can be expected between rate cases.

 This is not the time or context for the Council to consider how the Companies should be compensated for increases in the cost to provide service that occur between rate cases.
-Instead, we recommend that the Council consider this question in the context of setting total authorized revenue in the next rate case or FRP.
+Instead, we recommend that the Council consider this question in the context of setting total authorized revenue in the next rate case or in the FRP/full-decoupling mechanism.

-We do not support including this additional revenue within the decoupling adjustment.
-It does not make sense to consider added revenue as an adjustment to assure the Company receives its total authorized revenue.
-In addition, in the event the Council does consider this matter at this time, any such amounts to compensate the Companies for increases to the cost of service should be assessed as a net concept (i.e., in light of decreases to the cost of service that can be expected).
+We are not comfortable at this time supporting garuanteed revenue increases within the decoupling adjustment.
+It does not make sense to consider this added revenue when the Companies will be allowed a true-up each year.
+In addition, when the Council does consider this matter, any such amounts to compensate the Companies for increases to the cost of service should be assessed as a net concept (i.e., in light of decreases to the cost of service that can be expected).

 Respectfully submitted: August 12, 2015